tetedacier/node-git-require/README.md

 Same is true for the package dependencies.

-All those limitation has been clearly identified, planned in the [roadmap document](./ROADMAP.md) and may be addressed or not in future versions.
+All those limitation has been clearly identified, defined in [the project's roadmap](https://github.com/tetedacier/node-git-require/projects) and may be addressed or not in future versions.